Nurzat-89/MappingSystem/README.md

 # Dynamic Mapping System
 This project provides a flexible and extensible mapping system for converting between various reservation models (e.g., Google, Booking, etc.) and the internal DIRS21 data model.
+The mapping logic is not limited to the `Reservation` model.
+It's also possible to implement mappings for other models, such as `Room` or any other domain-specific entity.
-It enables seamless data transformation across different sources and targets with minimal boilerplate.
+It enables seamless data transformation across different sources and targets with minimal changes.

 # How to Add a New Mapper
-1. Create a new folder for the data model inside the MappingSystem.Models project (e.g., `/Booking`).
+1. Create a new folder for the data model inside the `MappingSystem.Models` project (e.g., `/Booking`).
-2. Add a new Reservation class defining the relevant properties for that reservation model.
+2. Add a new `Reservation` class defining the relevant properties for that reservation model.
 3. Ensure the namespace of the new data model class aligns with the reservation type (e.g., `Booking`).
 4. In the `MappingSystem.Mappers` project, add a new folder under the Reservations folder corresponding to your model (e.g., `/Booking`).
 5. Add new mapper classes under this folder to handle conversions from DIRS21 model to your model and vice versa.